 Infrastructure can include anything from transit, water systems, housing, hospitals and electrical grids to planning regulations, definitions of family, immigration laws and the status of First Nations, Inuit and Metis.
 It encompasses the foundational aspects of society, profoundly structuring and governing our daily lives.
 Unfortunately, the disconnects between our modern demands and our existing infrastructure systems can create fundamental gaps in experience, accessibility, safety and quality of life.

 These disconnects reflect the realities of physical infrastructure and organizational structures/processes (policies, people, ideas and communities).
 Many of these essential elements have failed to keep pace with transformative technological, economic, demographic and social changes.

 The OAA challenges the architecture profession to examine these systems and propose new ways to understand, create or support infrastructure that links our communities in order to address these connective elements.
 The goal is to show how architectural thinking can promote social equity, reduce isolation or embody social justice.

 The 2019 SHIFT Infrastructure/Architecture Challenge is seeking unique, inventive ideas that promote public dialogue, shift public consciousness, affect society and drive change.
-In the Making the SHIFT e-newsletter, the OAA has been offering case study examples to illustrate how certain topics could potentially be approached.

 The following other examples can illustrate an approach to the challenge statement, but the possibilities are virtually endless.